-Eligible students at The Institute of World Politics can finance their studies through federal student loans, private student loans, VA Educational Benefits, and a variety of scholarships and fellowships.
+Eligible students at IWP can finance their studies through federal student loans, private student loans, VA Educational Benefits, and a variety of scholarships and fellowships.

 Federal Student Loans and V.A.
 Benefits

-The Institute is eligible for Title IV federal funds, which enable students to use federal student loans to fund their IWP education.
-For more information about federal student loans, please click here.
-Students at the Institute are also eligible for Veterans' Affairs benefits.
+IWP is eligible for Title IV federal funds, which enable students to use federal student loans to fund their IWP education.
+For more information about federal student loans, please see the Free Application for Federal Student Aid (FAFSA) site.
+Students at the Institute are also eligible for Veterans’ Affairs benefits.

 IWP offers students the opportunity to finance their education using the federal student loan programs.
 In order to apply for federal student loans, students should complete the following:

-- Additional documentation may be requested, including copies of your 2016 Federal Income tax forms.
+- Additional documentation may be requested, including copies of your 2021 Federal Income Tax forms.
 You do not need to submit the additional documents unless they are requested by the Office of Financial Aid.

-Students admitted for Fall 2018 and Spring 2019 who have submitted the above items and are accepted into a Master's or Certificate program for Fall 2018 and Spring 2019 can expect to receive a Financial Aid Award Letter shortly after receiving their notice of admission, no later than mid-late June.
+Newly admitted students who have submitted the above items and are accepted into a Master’s or Certificate program for Fall 2023 can expect to receive a Financial Aid Award Letter starting in late June.

-Returning students for 2018-19 who have submitted the above items can expect to receive an award letter for the 2018-19 academic year by July 1.
+Returning students who have submitted the above items can expect to receive an award letter for the 2023-24 academic year by July 1.